-Fig 2.
-Girls' School Attendance, Participation and Concentration During Last Period male peers, followed by female peers (34%), teachers (10%) and no one (10%) (Figure 201 3).
-This confirms that male peers are the most commonly feared perpetrator of period 202 teasing in co-educational schools, although the results may indicate that female peers 203 and teachers play a significant role in teasing as well.
-204
+The survey prompted the girls to reveal the identity of the people they fear would tease them, if people knew they are post-menarche.
+The plurality of girls (46%) report male peers, followed by female peers (34%), teachers (10%) and no one (10%) (Fig 3).
+This confirms that male peers are the most commonly feared perpetrator of period teasing in co-educational schools, although the results may indicate that female peers and teachers play a significant role in teasing as well.